-"Events of Default" under the Trust Agreement are:
+"Events of Default" under the Agreement are:

-- Our failure, as Guarantor or Administrator, to pay principal or interest that lasts for 30 days. - Our failure to perform, as Guarantor or Administrator, in any material way any other obligation under the Trust Agreement, if the failure lasts for 60 days after we receive notice from the Holders of at least 65% of the outstanding principal amount of any affected PC Pool. - Specified events of bankruptcy, insolvency or similar proceedings involving us (but not including the appointment of a conservator or similar official for us).
+- Our failure to pay principal or interest that lasts for 30 days. - Our failure to perform in any material way any other obligation under the Agreement, if the failure lasts for 60 days after we receive notice from the Holders of at least 65% of the outstanding principal amount of any affected PC Pool. - Specified events of bankruptcy, insolvency or similar proceedings involving us (but not including the appointment of a conservator or similar official for us).